dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Note that the size of responses on ICP is limited.
 Callers of this method SHOULD take particular care to not exceed the response limit for their inputs, e.g., in case there are many approvals defined for a token id or many token ids with a few approvals each are provided as input.

+The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
+The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

 Revoking an approval for one or more token ids does not affect collection-level approvals.

 An ICRC-7 ledger implementation does not need to keep track of revoked approvals.